interledger/web-monetization-extension/docs/testing/testplan.md

 1. Validating that, once installed, users can configure Web Monetization settings on the extension.
 2. Validating that once the extension is successfully connected to a digital wallet for sending payments, a user is able to configure payments or disconnect from the wallet.
-3. Validating that the behaviour of the extension meets expectations, and that it is correct when the extension facilitates paying a monetized web page.
+3. Validating that the behavior of the extension meets expectations, and that it is correct when the extension facilitates paying a monetized web page.

 ## Dependencies